hilogames/Flippy/Development.md

   Create tools@2x.atlas and tools@3x atlast.
   Re-create grass textures for 1x 2x and 3x from original 2048 image.
   Re-create loading screen to match.

+  - That would meaning providing a 2208x2208 tiled grass image to the Launch Screen (so that it matches the 3x retina display on iPhone 6+).
+That might cause troubles; perhaps should switch to using a plain green launch screen rather than the tiled grass image.

 - Records screen (showing records for all levels).